 How do you detect electronic devices?

 When non-linear junctions are exposed to a strong radio signal, they reflect some of the original signal at twice the frequency!
 This phenomenon allows large areas to be scanned quickly in pursuit of the altered signal.
 The actual process is similar to sweeping a room with a flashlight beam.
-With the proper training and practice, technical investigators can use these sweeps to detect and locate the origin of all re-radiated signals.
+With the proper training and practice, technical specialists use these sweeps to detect and locate the origin of all re-radiated signals.

 Have a Question About TSCM?

-If you have any questions about Non-Linear Junction Detection (NLJD) or the TSCM services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.
+If you have any questions about Non-Linear Junction Detection (NLJD) or the TSCM consulting services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.

 If you think you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, go to our Emergency TSCM page.
 The procedural checklist there will tell you exactly what you need to do next.